ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: : Dataset Construction

 \subsection{{\n} Non-Entity Subset}

-This subset contains 72692 image-caption pairs selected from articles published by 5 different news media organizations.
-The train/validation/test split of the dataset is in the ratio 90\%/5\%/5\% respectively.
-In this subset, we aim to understand how T2I models comprehend abstractive news caption structures.
-Since NEs are a confounding variable in the case of news captions, we remove samples with any NE mentions in this subset.

-\paragraph*{Non-entity Sample Selection} Following caption-based filtering, we also ensure that the associated images do not contain representations of NEs which generators may struggle to replicate.
-Since T2I models struggle to generate specific faces of humans, we target the removal of all image-caption pairs with visible faces.
-Using a RetinaFace-based face detector, we flag and remove images containing identifiable faces.
+This subset contains 72692 samples selected from articles published by 5 different news media organizations.
+The train / val / test split of the dataset is in the ratio 90\% / 5\% / 5\% respectively.
+We ensure that the associated images do not contain representations of NEs in order to evaluate the influence of different caption components independently.
+Using a RetinaFace-based \cite{Deng2020-ht} face detector, we flag images containing identifiable faces.